Korn-Monit/Korn-Monit/README.md

 ✔️ **Computer Vision**
 ✔️ **Generative AI**
 ---
 I am a passionate tech enthusiast with a strong interest in AI, data science, and software engineering.
-My experience spans both academic and industrial projects, including Web Development, Optical Character Recognition (OCR), Object Detection, Object Classification, Time Series Prediction, Generative AI (Large Language Models).
+My experience spans both academic and industrial projects.
 I am committed to leveraging technology to solve real-world problems and continuously expand my knowledge in the field.